Minard Castle

 Sand Martin - Occasional visitor in summer.

-Swallow -Common breeding summer visitor, often seen feeding overhead.
+Swallow - Common breeding summer visitor, often seen feeding overhead.

 House Martin - Seen feeding overhead in summer.
+Breeds in Minard village.

 Waxwing - Irregular visitor in winter.